Your Medicare journey may be smoother when you understand the rules of the road.

 There are two main ways to get Medicare.

-- You can choose Original Medicare (Parts A and B), which is provided by the federal government.
+- Original Medicare (Parts A and B), which is provided by the federal government.

-- Or choose a Medicare Advantage plan (Part C).
-These plans are offered through private insurance companies.
+- A Medicare Advantage plan (Part C), offered through private insurance companies.

 With Original Medicare, you may have to pay for some of your medical expenses.